Edinburgh: Football

-Men's

-Edinburgh has three football clubs that play in the Scottish Professional Football League (SPFL): Heart of Midlothian, founded in 1874, Hibernian, founded in 1875 and F.C.
-Edinburgh, founded in 1966.
+Edinburgh has four football clubs that play in the Scottish Professional Football League (SPFL): Heart of Midlothian, founded in 1874, Hibernian, founded in 1875, Edinburgh City F.C., founded in 1966 and Spartans, founded in 1951.
 Heart of Midlothian and Hibernian are known locally as "Hearts" and "Hibs", respectively.
 Both play in the Scottish Premiership.
 They are the oldest city rivals in Scotland and the Edinburgh derby is one of the oldest derby matches in world football.
 Both clubs have won the Scottish league championship four times.
 Hearts have won the Scottish Cup eight times and the Scottish League Cup four times.
 Hibs have won the Scottish Cup and the Scottish League Cup three times each.
 Edinburgh City were promoted to Scottish League Two in the 2015–16 season, becoming the first club to win promotion to the SPFL via the pyramid system playoffs.

 Edinburgh was also home to four other former Scottish Football League clubs: the original Edinburgh City (founded in 1928), Leith Athletic, Meadowbank Thistle and St Bernard's.
 Meadowbank Thistle played at Meadowbank Stadium until 1995, when the club moved to Livingston and became Livingston F.C.
 The Scottish national team has very occasionally played at Easter Road and Tynecastle, although its normal home stadium is Hampden Park in Glasgow.
-St Bernard's' New Logie Green was used to host the 1896 Scottish Cup Final, the only time the match has been played outside Glasgow.
+St Bernard's New Logie Green was used to host the 1896 Scottish Cup Final, the only time the match has been played outside Glasgow.
 The city also plays host to Lowland Football League clubs Civil Service Strollers, Edinburgh University and Spartans, as well as East of Scotland League clubs Craigroyston, Edinburgh United, Heriot-Watt University, Leith Athletic, Lothian Thistle Hutchison Vale, and Tynecastle.

-Women's

 In women's football, Hearts, Hibs and Spartans play in the SWPL 1.
 Hutchison Vale and Boroughmuir Thistle play in the SWPL 2.

 Rugby

 The Scotland national rugby union team play at Murrayfield Stadium, and the professional Edinburgh Rugby team play at the nextdoor Edinburgh Rugby Stadium; both are owned by the Scottish Rugby Union and are also used for other events, including music concerts.
 Murrayfield is the largest capacity stadium in Scotland, seating 67,144 spectators.
 Edinburgh is also home to Scottish Premiership teams Boroughmuir RFC, Currie RFC, the Edinburgh Academicals, Heriot's Rugby Club and Watsonians RFC.

 The Edinburgh Academicals ground at Raeburn Place was the location of the world's first international rugby game on 27 March 1871, between Scotland and England.
 Rugby league is represented by the Edinburgh Eagles who play in the Rugby League Conference Scotland Division.
 Murrayfield Stadium has hosted the Magic Weekend where all Super League matches are played in the stadium over one weekend.